35% of people believe that self care is only possible for those with enough money.

-We all have varying levels of access and resources, but no matter what your situation, there are ways to make a self care accessible part of your daily wellness routine… without spending a dime.
+We all have varying levels of access and resources, but no matter what your situation, there are ways to make self care an accessible part of your daily wellness routine… without spending a dime.

 Here are six totally free self-care practices you can do today: